 SPS serves the West Texas Municipal Power Authority (WTMPA) as a full requirements customer.
 This is an association of City of Lubbock, Floydada, Brownfield, and Tulia.
-Their approximate load is 450 MW, in the studies for this year.
+Their approximate load is 808 MW, in the studies for this year.
 Their issues are long-term resource adequacy, transmission import capacity, and SPP RTO and NERC Compliance processes.
 The City of Lubbock has purchased all SPS distribution facilities that served Lubbock in 2010.
-This will raise the WTMPA load by approximately 575 MW in the 2011 series of studies.
+This will raise the WTMPA load by approximately 183 MW in the 2012 series of studies for a total load of 808 MW.